Second grade math curriculum for homeschoolers

 How long should second grade math take?

 Most homeschooling families budget 35 to 45 minutes of math per day at this level.
-Regrouping in particular takes time to work through with manipulatives.
 A productive session might look like: 5 to 10 minutes of warm-up (mental math, place value review, a quick fact game), 20 to 25 minutes of new concept work, and 10 minutes of review or a math game.
+Some families find two shorter sessions (around 30 minutes each, morning and afternoon) more effective than one longer block, particularly for children who fatigue quickly.

 Second grade math curriculum approaches